aimer63/fire/README.md

   - Optionally simulates a house purchase at a specified time
   - Tracks asset allocation and rebalancing

-- **Analysis & Reporting**
+- **Reporting & Plotting**
-  - `firestarter/analysis/analysis.py` processes simulation results, computes statistics (success rate, final wealth, CAGR, etc.), and prepares data for visualization.
+  - `firestarter/reporting/console_report.py` prints a summary to the console.
-  - `firestarter/analysis/reporting.py` generates a Markdown report summarizing the simulation results, including links to generated plots.
+  - `firestarter/reporting/markdown_report.py` generates a Markdown report summarizing the simulation results, including links to generated plots.

-- **Plotting**
-  - `firestarter/plots/plots.py` generates plots for wealth evolution, bank account trajectories, and distributions of outcomes.
+  - `firestarter/reporting/grapth_report.py` generates all plots for wealth evolution, bank account trajectories, and distributions of outcomes.
   - Output directories for plots and reports are set via the config file and created automatically.

 - **Data**